-In this Draft SRP/EA, the LA TIG has proposed for further restoration planning and environmental review two restoration projects: the MBSD and two segments of the Large-Scale Barataria Marsh Creation - Component E. Each of these projects is independent of each other and may be individually selected for implementation in this and/or future restoration plans by the LA TIG.
+In this SRP/EA, the LA TIG has selected for further restoration planning and environmental review two restoration projects: the MBSD and one increment of the Large-Scale Barataria Marsh Creation - Component E. Each of these projects is independent of each other and may be individually selected for implementation in this and/or future restoration plans by the LA TIG.